Publication Frequency: 3 issues per year

 The journal editorial policy requires that each article will be reviewed by individuals who are experienced and experts in the particular field of the submitted article (e.g. political sciences, international relations, law, social sciences, or economics).

 Journal of Liberty and International Affairs is identified by an International Standard Serial Number (ISSN) and each article carries a Digital Object Identifier (DOI) which is a persistent identifier or handle used to identify objects uniquely, standardized by the International Organization for Standardization (ISO).
-The publisher and the journal have registered deposit policy with SHERPA/RoMEO.
+The publisher and the journal have registered a deposit policy with SHERPA/RoMEO.
 All the articles are freely available online upon publication.
 They are published under the liberal Creative Commons Attribution 3.0 Unported License (CC-BY).
-Each article is archived in SSOAR with assigned URN (Unique Resource Name), which is a persistent identifier (PID) that enables unequivocal and permanent access to the publication and its scientific citation.
+Each article is archived in SSOAR with an assigned URN (Unique Resource Name), which is a persistent identifier (PID) that enables unequivocal and permanent access to the publication and its scientific citation.
 The author holds the copyright and retains publishing rights without restrictions.
 Articles that have been accepted, will be published on the website of the journal and may be distributed to other online repositories or the author’s pages on Academia.edu.
 In order to provide visibility of the published work, the journal is indexed and abstracted in multiple academic repositories and search engines.
 The journal editors share announcements, news, and related articles about the topic of the journal on Facebook.

 Journal of Liberty and International Affairs is a peer-reviewed journal, all articles being examined by researchers with credentials in the article's field of study before they are published.
 Articles are subjects to initial editorial screening and anonymous peer-review by two reviewers who will be selected by the editors.
 This journal operates a closed peer-review process, meaning that reviewers will not know author details and will themselves remain anonymous to the author.
 Don’t submit your article if you are not confident about the quality.
 Journal of Liberty and International Affairs follows a double-blind peer-review policy strictly.

 - Articles may come from any country but must be written in English.